-(5) Any unauthorised expenditure that the Legislature does not approve must be recovered from the person responsible for the unauthorised expenditure.
+- (1) Any unauthorised expenditure of donor funds that the Legislature approves becomes a charge against the Legislature's own funds. - (2) Any unauthorised expenditure of donor funds that the Legislature does not approve must be recovered from the person responsible for the unauthorised expenditure.